GuduleLapointe/w4os/readme.txt

 4. Web assets server settings

 == Changelog ==

+= Unreleased =
+* fix profile custom template not always working
+* fix arrays passed as if they were strings in w4os_array2table
+* fix crash on profile save

+v3 beta
+* new enabled feed tab on avatar profile
+* new viewer session authentication (for profile feed post)
+* fix avatar profile
+* enable viewer web_profile_url format (with ?name= argument)

 = 2.9.1 =
 * fix admin header shown in SL viewer embed and modal